Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 • Ideal for live sound, songwriting, and podcasting applications.

-9. Pyle PMXU68BT (Entry Level)
+#9 Pyle PMXU68BT (Entry Level)

 Pyle PMXU68BT 6 channel mixer

-The Pyle PMXU68BT features 4 mic inputs, all come with separate phantom power and Hi-Z buttons on each channel.
+The Pyle PMXU68BT features 4 mic inputs, all with separate phantom power and Hi-Z buttons on each channel.

-Adding on to that you will also get a stereo input on channels 5 and 6.
+Along with this, you will also get a stereo input on channels 5 and 6.

 Feature Highlights